Installing Lightning into Thunderbird

 - Please read the Lightning release notes before you use this software.

 Congratulations, your calendar should now be correctly installed!
-You may now look at the other Using the Lightning Calendar Add-on.
+You find additional information in the Use the Lightning Calendar Add-on article.